jkernal/EDC_Events_tool/README.md

 The template folder will contain the template excel file for importing events. **YOU CAN CHANGE THE ADDRESSES IN THIS FILE IF NEEDED.**
 ##### Running the tool:
 You can either run the 'ImportEvents.bat' or the 'ImportEvents.py'.
 The only difference between the two is the .bat file maintains a terminal after the script completes so if errors do occur you can read them, the .py file will close the terminal when it encounters an error.
-The output folder will contain a copy of the template file with all the comments that it could find.
+The output file will be a copy of the template file with all the comments that it could find.
 You will most likely need to edit some comments to get them to less than 40 characters per EDC requirements.

 ## Exporting ScreenWorks projects
 ### Step 1: